-Shipment outbound - No, person must be present on the licensed premises (AS Section 04.11.170(b)(1)).
+Shipment outbound - No, a person must be present on the licensed premises to purchase spirits (AS Section 04.11.170(b)(1)).

 Shipment inbound - Yes, as long as spirit is not shipped to a dry community.
 List of alcohol restrictions by community: